 PRN directive: history and objectives

-However, until that point, the European Union had no proactive strategy despite the fact that booking systems can highlight risk factors.
+Sadly, until that point, the European Union had no proactive strategy even though booking systems can highlight risk factors.

 Advance Passenger Information

 The first Directive in 2004 allowed Member States to require airlines to transmit passport data – known as API or Advance Passenger Information – before the departure of flights.

 The objective here was to intercept people flagged in a database.
 However, this Directive only applies in the case of border checks, and cannot, therefore, be used for flights within the European Union.

 Its main purpose was to combat illegal immigration and not organized crime and terrorism.